 The response time of the CRL and OCSP Responder provided by this CA is generally no longer than 10 seconds under normal network operating conditions.
+The CRL issuance frequency follows the description provided in Section 4.9.7.

 This CA maintains a continuous 24x7 ability to respond internally to a high-priority Certificate Problem Report, and where appropriate, forward such a complaint to law enforcement authorities, and/or revoke a Certificate that is the subject of such a complaint.
-Please refer to Section 1.5.2 for the
+Please refer to Section 1.5.2 for the contact window of this CA.